jonyan/portfolio-2018/content/work/firsthand.md

 		</div>
 		<div class="offset-lg-1 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
 				From our user interviews, we knew that millennial shoppers valued the ability to browse and compare products online.
-To enable this, we would need to acquire inventory data so we could display it on our site.
-This presented a tricky problem for us as retailers don’t readily provide this information via API.
+To enable this, we needed to acquire inventory data so we could display it on our site.
+This presented a tricky problem as retailers don’t readily provide this information via API.
 Brainstorming we came up with several options.
 			</p>
 			<p>
 				<b>Option 1: Manual Input </b><br>